Timgur/gifv/README.md

 gifv
 ====
 A web component for gif video with fallback to original gif.
+Inspired by Imgur's gifv and developed in order to push boundaries and learn more about custom elements.

 <h2>Example</h2>
     <gifv src="http://i.imgur.com/w79nkJ8.gif" />